rblankley/mofo/README.md

 Are you a fan of ThetaGang Θ stock option trading strategies as found on [r/thetagang](https://www.reddit.com/r/thetagang/)?
 Are you looking for an evaluation tool that can scan down and filter options on equities that you are interested in trading?
 If so this may be the tool for you...

-This software allows you to build up watchlists and continously scan down options on a configurable basis.
+This software allows you to build up watchlists and continously scan down options on a configurable time basis.
 Options that pass your filter criteria are then shown in a list so you can have a closer look and decide if your interested in selling puts or not.
 You can also scan down stocks you own and determine the best call to sell.

+This program uses TD Ameritrade API for fetching option and equity data.
+To make use of this software you will need to setup an account on their platform.
+Technically I don't believe you need to fund the account but their ToS platform is very nice and I higly recommend.

 ## Usage

-If you did not install from the debian package or run make install you will need to copy over the config files manually.
+Before running you will need to copy over the config files manually.
 Copy the following files to `/etc/mofo` (Linux) or your build folder (Windows):
 ~~~~
 endpoints.config
 logging.config
 ~~~~

+If you installed from the debian package or ran make install (Linux Only) then you can skip this manual copy process.

-For TDA api access you need to create a development account.
+For TDA API access you need to create a development account.
 Signup and add your app here: https://developer.tdameritrade.com/user/me/apps/add

 When you run the application enter your credentials into the TDA API > Credentials dialog and save.
 Optionally you may simply update the `credentials.json` file with your app information.
 On Linux this is in `~/.config/mofo` or in your build folder on Windows.